Use custom apps

 Create a custom app. -

-Provide your public Git repository URL and the folder to your
+Provide your Git repository URL and the folder to your

 Continue creating your app by configuring CPUs, GPUs, and the autostop idle time.
 Once the app is created, its definition will be available for everyone in the workspace and will appear in the Select app list the next time you create a new app.